Sobanbabuv/SQL-Data-Warehouse-Project/README.md

 # Data Warehouse and Analytics Project

-Developed an end-to-end **Data Warehouse and analytics** solution leveraging SQL Server and Medallion Architecture framework (Bronze, Silver, Gold layers).
+Developed an end-to-end Data Warehouse and Analytics solution leveraging SQL Server and the Medallion Architecture framework (Bronze, Silver, Gold layers).
 Implemented ETL pipelines to ingest raw data, perform data quality checks, and transform it into a structured schema with fact and dimension tables.
-Designed analytical queries and dahboards to deliver actionable business insights, showcasing skills in SQL, data modeling and enterprise data architecture.
+Designed analytical queries and dashboards to deliver actionable business insights, showcasing skills in SQL, data modeling, and enterprise data architecture.

 ---